siilarsi/upsert-issue/README.md

 If `issue_number` is provided and instead a new comment is created in the referred issue, then the whole text is used as-is.

-If not provided, the text will default to a description of the actions origin and usage.
+If not provided, the text will default to a description of the origin and usage of the action.

 If instead `file_repository` and `file_path` are provided and valid, then they will be used instead, ignoring this field.